 3. Divide tasks and stop in time

-After the first steps, it is clear which tasks are at stake.
-Now it's time for operative time management.
+After the first steps, it is clear which tasks are pending.
+Now it's time for operational time management.
 The task is divided into individual work steps.
-For example, "making financial statements" is too unclear and the associated expense is difficult to assess.
-"Copy Barbels" and "Sort Bank Statements" are smaller stopovers that are easier to reach and check off.
+“Making annual accounts”, for example, is too vague and the effort involved is difficult to assess.
+“Copy cash receipts” and “Sort bank statements” are smaller intermediate destinations that are easier to reach and tick off.
 Now the time has to be planned: